 BALANCED CHRISTIAN LIVING THROUGH HOLINESS

-Standing on the promises of God for 96 Years
+Celebrating the Faithfulness of God for 100 Years

 The Canaan Missionary Baptist Church was founded upon the premises stated by Christ to Peter, “Upon this rock I will build my church and the gates of hell shall not prevail against it.”
 (Matthew 16:18).